Global aspects of $3$-form gauge theory: implications for axion-Yang-Mills systems: The Axion theory

 Then, one can integrate (\ref{equality between different things}) to obtain an expression of $V_{\text{cl-eff}}(a)$.
 Unlike the effective potential obtained from the full partition function, the classical effective potential does not need to yield $q$ degenerate ground states.
 The form of the classical effective potential depends on the kinetic energy term for $c_{3}$.
 To elucidate this point, we consider two examples of the resulting $V_{\text{cl-eff}}(a)$: the quadratic and the cosine potentials.
 The corresponding kinetic energy functions are \cite{Dvali:2005an}:

 and

 The integration constant in ${\cal K}$ is chosen such that $ {\cal K}\left(\frac{f}{\Lambda^4}=0\right)$=0.

 The kinetic energy term (\ref{kinetic energy K 2}) is designed to produce $V_{\text{cl-eff}}^{ \mbox{cos}}(a)$, and when $n\in q\mathbb N$, it exhibits multiple-of-$q$ minima.
-Expanding ${\cal K}_{ \mbox{cos}}\left(\frac{f}{\Lambda^4}\right)$ to the leading order in $f$ about one of these minima results, up to a proportionality constant, in the canonical kinetic energy term (\ref{kinetic energy K 1}).
+These minima are located at values of $a$ satisfying $ \f{\del V_{\text{cl-eff}}^{ \mbox{cos}}(a)}{\del a}=0$, and from Eq.(\ref{equality between different things}) we see that $f$ vanishes there; the $3$-form gauge field $c_3$ is gapped at these minima.
+Expanding ${\cal K}_{ \mbox{cos}}\left(\frac{f}{\Lambda^4}\right)$ to the leading order in $f$ about one of the minima results, up to a proportionality constant, in the canonical kinetic energy term (\ref{kinetic energy K 1}).
 This, however, does not imply that the canonical kinetic energy term fails to produce $q$-degenerate ground states.
 As previously discussed, regardless of the form of ${\cal K}$, the full partition function of the Lagrangian (\ref{full axion lag}), incorporating the quantization condition (\ref{quant f4}), will always lead to $q$-fold degeneracy in the deep IR regime.
 Nonetheless, ${\cal K}_{ \mbox{cos}}\left(\frac{f}{\Lambda^4}\right)$ proves invaluable as it facilitates connections with textbook examples of axion domain walls.
 One can think of it as a UV completion of the canonical kinetic energy.

 \bf{ Domin walls}.
 In the following, we proceed to discuss the classical domain wall solutions in the $U(1)^{(2)}$ gauge theory.
 We shall use the effective cosine potential in (\ref{kinetic energy K 2}) to carry out our analysis.
 However, this section's conclusions also hold for arbitrary potential, i.e., for arbitrary forms of ${\cal K}$.